Hay fever & Chinese medicine

 Western medicine often relies on medications such as antihistamines that can create unwanted adverse side effects and have decreased efficacy.
 This is the point that people usually come to try Chinese medicine as an alternative.

-Diet is major part when it comes to sinus problems whether due to allergic reaction or chronic sinus infections.
+Diet is a major part when it comes to sinus problems whether due to allergic reaction or chronic sinus infections.
 The consumption of dairy, sugars, fruit juices and some grains can exacerbate the condition.

 Typically, I use a combination of acupuncture, herbal medicine and dietary advice in cases of rhinitis.
 Cupping and moxa (heat) therapy may also be incorporated depending on the patient’s body type.